-The Burkean Journal is an online political and cultural magazine run by university students in Ireland that promotes conservative thought and ideas.
-Founded in Trinity College Dublin, the Burkean Journal seeks to be a nationwide magazine for all Irish universities and for Irish society in its entirety.
-Our aim is to provide an intellectual platform and a publishing service for students to contribute their conservative views on local and general issues that are not otherwise represented by mainstream publications on their campuses.
-We also publish articles from non-student writers and conservative experts in their respective fields, so as to provide our readers with the best quality material.
+The Burkean Journal is an online publication run by university students in Ireland that seeks to promote conservative ideals.
+Founded in Trinity College Dublin, the Burkean Journal aims to be a nationwide platform for all Irish universities and Irish society at large.
+Our purpose is to provide intellectual content through acting as a publishing service for students to contribute their own conservative views on local and general issues, especially those which are not otherwise represented by mainstream publications on a national or campus level.
+We also publish articles from non-student writers and conservative experts in their respective fields, so as to provide our readers with the widest range of quality material.

 The Burkean Journal is named after Edmund Burke, one of Ireland’s most distinguished statesmen.
 His statue stands just outside Trinity College’s main entrance as a sign of respect and admiration to his life and achievements.
 His writings and ideas have contributed enormously to the field of political philosophy and he is considered to be the father of modern conservatism.

-Part of our goal is to have a wide range of conservative spectrum — paleo-conservatives, neo-conservatives, the deeply religious and the agnostic, libertarians and social conservatives, free-marketeers and the more protectionist.
+Our goal is to present the opinions of people from right across the conservative spectrum.
+From paleo-conservatives to neo-conservatives, the deeply religious to conservative atheists, libertarians to social conservatives, nationalists to federalists, free-marketeers to protectionists.
 We encourage debate and give a forum to the many veins of conservatism.
 Apart from politics, we also address wider issues such as culture, history, philosophy, literature and the arts.